 • When you board the plane, notify the captain and at least one flight attendant that your pet is traveling in the cargo hold.
 If the captain knows that pets are on board, they may take special precautions.

-• Don't ever ship brachycephalic animals such as Pekingese dogs, bulldogs or Persian cats in the cargo holds.
+• NEVER fly brachycephalic (flat-faced) animals such as Pekingese dogs, bulldogs or Persian cats in the cargo holds.

 • If traveling during the summer or winter months, choose flights that will accommodate the temperature extremes.
 Early morning or late evening flights are better in the summer; afternoon flights are better in the winter.

 • Fit your pet with a collar that can't get caught in carrier doors.
 Affix two pieces of identification on the collar: a permanent ID with your name and home address and telephone number, and a temporary travel ID with the address and telephone number where you or a contact person can be reached.
-Make sure your pet’s microchip information is up to date.
+Make sure your pet’s microchip information is current.

 • Affix a travel label to the carrier on which you've written your name, permanent address and telephone number, final destination and where you or a contact person can be reached as soon as the flight arrives.